shopsys/monorepo-tools/docs/installation/installation-using-docker-windows-10-pro-higher.md

 # Installation Using Docker for Windows 10 Pro and higher
 *Virtualization technology (e.g. Docker, Vagrant) is generally significantly slower on Windows than on UNIX operating systems.
-Running Shopsys Framework on Windows via Docker can cause performance issues such as page load taking a few seconds (~4s on Windows, ~0,5s on Linux or Mac OS).*
+Running Shopsys Framework on Windows via Docker can cause performance issues such as page load taking a several seconds (~20s on Windows with 4GB RAM and Intel i5; ~0,5s on Linux or Mac OS).
+We are still trying to improve this situation so please stay tuned.*

 ## Supported systems
 - Windows 10 Pro